-Lenders will not be able to request personal guarantees for loans under £250,000.
-Security for the banks will be provided by the government who will guarantee 80% of any losses suffered by the lender.
+Lenders will not be able to request personal guarantees for loans under £250,000; instead security for the banks will be provided by the government who will guarantee 80% of any losses suffered by the lender through non-payment

 - Borrow up to £5m

-- No interest payable for the first 12 months
+- No repayments necessary for the first 12 months

 - Government will provide 80% security